Best Budget Racing Wheels 2024

 Compatibility: Xbox, PC

-As touched on in our summary of this wheel, the Thrustmaster TMX is another great inexpensive option from Thrustmaster to consider, suitable for some of your favourite PC-only titles like iRacing and Assetto Corsa.
+As touched on in our summary of this wheel, the Thrustmaster TMX is another great inexpensive option from Thrustmaster to consider, suitable for some of your favorite PC-only titles like iRacing and Assetto Corsa.

 One of its standout features is its 270 to 900-degree adjustable rotation for added control during wider turns.
-Plus, with Force Feedback, the wheel allows you to feel every detail while racing, including loss of grip, track relief, and impact.
+Plus, with force feedback, the wheel allows you to feel every detail while racing, including loss of grip, track relief, and impact.

 Thrustmaster also boasts that the wheel's optical reading with a 12-bit resolution allows it to deliver excellent precision along the steering axis when you need it most.